life-itself/web3/README.md

 ### Fairer governance

-Can support more democratic, distributed governance, e.g., cooperatives (somehow).
+Can support more democratic, distributed governance, e.g. cooperatives (somehow).
+Can save Democracy.

 * [If I Only had a Heart: a DisCO Manifesto](https://disco.coop/manifesto/) - Dec 2019 - A joint publication by DisCO.coop, the Transnational Institute and Guerrilla Media Collective.
 "Value Sovereignty, Care Work, Commons and Distributed Cooperative Organizations.
 The DisCO Manifesto is a deep dive into the world of Distributed Cooperative Organizations.
 Over its 80 colorful pages, you will read about how DisCOs are a P2P/Commons, cooperative and Feminist Economic alternative to Decentralized Autonomous Organizations (DAOs).
 The DisCO Manifesto also includes some background on topics like blockchain, AI, the commons, feminism, cooperatives, cyberpunk, and more."
+* [Wired: The Father of Web3 Wants You to Trust Less](https://www.wired.com/story/web3-gavin-wood-interview/) - 2021-11-29 - Gavin Wood, who coined the term Web3 in 2014, believes decentralized technologies are the only hope of preserving liberal democracy.

+### Fairer Economy

+* [Li Jin on the future of the creator economy](https://www.economist.com/the-world-ahead/2021/11/08/li-jin-on-the-future-of-the-creator-economy) - Shared ownership and control of online platforms is the way forward (via crypto)
+  * The irony here is we want the outcome, it's just that crypto is neither necessary nor likely to get us there.
+See https://rufuspollock.com/fixing-facebook/

 ## Reference

 History of speculation, manias, etc.

 * Devil Take the Hindmost: A History of Financial Speculation by Edward Chancellor (1998)
 * [Manias, Panics, and.
 Crashes.
 A History of Financial Crises](https://delong.typepad.com/manias.pdf) by by CP Kindleberger (1978)

 ## Inbox